 Most questions about the course, lecture or section material, or the assignments should be addressed via the AM121 page on the electronic discussion board, Piazza.
 The course instructors will regularly check the discussion board and post responses, and you will receive emails with important logistical information through Piazza.
 Please do not post any formulations or code from your homeworks or from the assignment solutions to Piazza.
 Long, detailed questions are probably best answered during office hours.
 Questions that are not appropriate for the discussion board may be sent to your teaching fellow.
 Use your judgement.

 There will be (roughly) weekly problem sets.
 The problem sets consist of a combination of theoretical and applications based exercises, with an emphasis on (first) understanding the methods we study and (then) applying them.
 Some of the problem sets will require formulating and solving models in AMPL.
-Students will also benefit from using mathematical software such as Maple or Matlab to avoid the tedious and error-prone nature of hand-calculations.
+Students will also benefit from using mathematical software such as Matlab or Maple to avoid the tedious and error-prone nature of hand-calculations.
 Tutorials of said software will be provided in section; reference material will be posted on the resources section of the website.

 AMPL is provided at the beginning of the course.
 Please follow the detailed set up instructions from the guides in the resources section of the course website.
-Both Maple and Matlab are available from FAS Computer Services Software Download (you will also need to get KeyServer to make use of the software).
+Matlab is available from FAS Computer Services Software Download (you will also need to get KeyServer to make use of the software).

 In addition to problem sets, there will be two “Extreme Optimization” assignments, one near the end of the linear programming unit, and another near the end of the integer programming unit.
 These assignments present students with real world scenarios: large-scale problems that are non-trivial, yet (to-an-extent) solvable through the optimization techniques covered in this course.
 Students will work in teams, and work together to formulate basic models and refinements, implement and solve formulations using AMPL, and present their techniques and findings in class.